open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 ## Reasons to run from source

-The most obvious reason to run from source is that there may not be a package available for your platform (if you run, say, Solaris).
-Another reason, which applies only to the Windows and Mac packages, is that these packages come with their own Python environment, which doesn't allow you to install additional modules.
-If you want to use specific modules, which are not included with the packages, you will have to run from source.
+The main reasons to run from source are:

+- You want to hack on the OpenSesame source code.
+- There may not be a package available for your platform.

 ## Instructions for Linux